 The UNC Eshelman School of Pharmacy recognizes the value of pursuing collaborative research opportunities abroad and becoming involved within global organizations and activities.
-To better engage faculty and extend the influence of their research, we have compiled the list of funding opportunities below to assist faculty in global research endeavors and to provide new ideas for research opportunities.
+To better engage faculty and extend the influence of their research, we have compiled a list of funding opportunities to assist with global research endeavors and to provide new ideas for research opportunities.

 Global Research Funding Opportunities

 The University of North Carolina at Chapel Hill offers an array of competitive and noncompetitive funding opportunities for faculty, graduate students, and undergraduate students.
 To expand the University’s global work and facilitate the academic and professional growth of its students and faculty, UNC funds curriculum development, field research, study abroad, international internships, conference participation, foreign language training, and more.